 Victoria Hall, aged 17 years old, was abducted from the area of Faulkeners Way in Trimley St Mary, Felixstowe during the early hours of Sunday 19th September 1999.
 Five days later, on Friday 24th September 1999, her body was found in a ditch in Creeting St Peter, approximately 25 miles from where she had last been seen.
-A murder inquiry was then launched under Operation Avon and on the 20th anniversary of the day Victoria was last seen alive Suffolk Constabulary are appealing for anyone who was walking or driving in Trimley St Mary 2am-4am 19th September 1999 or who have any information that would assist the invstigation to come forward.
+A murder inquiry was then launched under Operation Avon and on the 21st anniversary of the day Victoria was last seen alive Suffolk Constabulary are appealing for anyone who was walking or driving in Trimley St Mary 2am-4am 19th September 1999 or who have any information that would assist the invstigation to come forward.

-She had a Rimmel lipstick in a black plastic case, the colour of which was 'Zorro'
+A Rimmel lipstick in a black plastic case, the colour of which is believed to have been 'Zorro'

 The inner soles of one or both of Victoria's shoes had been fixed with Sellotape